From a Chartered Accountant To a Tattoo Artist: Balancing Passion and Profession

-CA Final: Last level of CA exam and has again 2 group – Group 1 & 2.
+- CA Final: Last level of CA exam and has again 2 groups – Group 1 & 2.

 Luckily I gave my best and passed the CA CPT and CA IPCC in the first attempt.

-I would also a volunteer at various street art festivals.
+I would also volunteer at various street art festivals.

 However due to CA preparations, somewhere I couldn't give justice to my passion.